czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 ## **How do I create a Linked In marketing strategy?**

+### **Decide on your marketing goals**

+Having a goal helps you measure to see if you have marketing efforts have been successful.
+When choosing a goal.
+It is better to decide on 1 or 2 goals and your goals should be SMART; Specific, Measurable, Attainable, Realistic and Timely.
+Your company might want to:

+* Generate traffic
+* Increase leads
+* Increase your revenue
+* Focus on brand awareness
+* Build brand loyalty

 ### **Set up a profile**

 ![Tips to creating a profile when promoting your business with Linked In Marketing](https://res.cloudinary.com/ruthchernous/image/upload/v1632342016/How_to_create_a_Linked_In_profile_yzauwv.jpg "Linked In Marketing")

-When using Linked In Marketing to promote your company you need to start with creating a profile.
+Once you have decided on a goal, you need to create a profile.
 That should include:

-* A professional headshot with a clear background.
+* A professional headshot with a clear background

-* Your current position job title along with your company name and time at the company.
+* Your current position job title along with your company name and time at the company
 * An up to date list of all your skills
 * Your location
 * A summary of your experience and goals
 * A custom header that showcases your professional brand
 * An up to date CV
-* An about us page that includes keywords and phrases your audience is using.
+* An about us page that includes keywords and phrases your audience is using
-* A link to your blog or website.
+* A link to your blog or website

 ### **Create content**